Common room (university): Oxford

 There exist several exceptions to the standard common room system.
 Instead of maintaining a separate JCR and MCR, St Benet's Hall maintained a Joint Common Room (JCR) which jointly represented both undergraduate and graduate students, until the hall's closure in 2022.
+At Nuffield College, an all-graduate college founded in 1937 before the conception of MCRs, students are members of a JCR.
 Additionally, although Wadham College maintains a separate JCR and MCR, its entire student population is represented by a combined students' union (SU).

 Alternative names are sometimes used for college MCRs.
 Brasenose College has the "Hulme Common Room" (HCR), and University College has the "Weir Common Room", named in honour of college alumni.
 At Christ Church, St Antony's and Templeton the representative bodies for postgraduate students are called "graduate common rooms" or "GCRs".
 At some graduate colleges such as Wolfson, St. Cross and Linacre College, students and fellows share a single common room.

 The JCR and MCR presidents of all affiliated Oxford common rooms, in addition to their OUSU reps, are automatically voting members of OUSU's governing council, which meets fortnightly during term to decide on virtually all aspects of OUSU's policy. the OUSU council meetings take place in odd-numbered weeks of the university term.
 JCR presidents also get together in even-numbered weeks for meetings of the presidents' committee (popularly known as prescom).
 MCR presidents also get together up to three times a term for meetings of the MCR presidents' committee (popularly known as MCR-prescom).

-In addition, colleges sometimes have additional common rooms, such as the "Summer Common Room" at Magdalen College, or the "Alumni Common Room" at St John's College.
+Colleges sometimes have additional common rooms, such as the "Summer Common Room" at Magdalen College, or the "Alumni Common Room" at St John's College.
 These are sometimes, but not always, associated with a particular section of the student or academic body.

+A pilot scheme started in 2025 sees the JCR and MCR presidents meet with the officers of Oxford University Students' Union twice a term in the Conference of Common Rooms.